- Swedish Railway Models

 - 1702 – A very ordinary supermarket, no known original, but suitable for a Swedish scene, though a bit under-scale.

-- 1775 – Conversely, this is a small “L” shaped building with several small shops in.
+- 1775 – Conversely, this is a small “L” shaped building with several small shops in, and again, quite under-scale.

-Jeco produces a Ceramic model of a small “Konsum” store, a kiosk, and a petrol station in a choice of two liveries (for Koppartrans and for Nynäs).
+Jeco has produced a Ceramic model of a small “Konsum” store, a kiosk, and a petrol station in a choice of two liveries (for Koppartrans and for Nynäs).

-The Konsum store is to be offered again, this time with ICA branding.
+The Konsum store has been offered again, recoloured and with ICA branding.